Spreading Nonviolence in the World

 After several years of teaching nonviolence to youth and adults, we created these cards to teach the principles and practices of nonviolence through the lens of Gandhi’s life, whose name is among the most famous in world history.

-These cards are useful for students from middle school to adults in:
+These cards are useful for middle school students through adults in:

 - Leadership training